Floweynt/coro-ap/README.md

 ```

+## Why not Loom?

+Virtual threads are very flexible to integrate into existing codebases.
+However, coroutines provide much stronger
+control over the specific execution policy of any given task, and ultimately are suitable for applications such as
+single-threaded imperative state machines, generators, and much more.

 ## Performance

 I have not benchmarked anything.
 Exception handling is not implemented efficiently, since each coroutine has
 a method-global catch statement to propagate exceptions.

 ## Future Work

 - Optimize the transformer to use streaming visitor api rather than asm tree